Simon Nixon

-Simon Justin Nixon (born August 1967) is a British billionaire businessman, the co-founder of and former deputy chairman of Moneysupermarket.com.
+Simon Justin Nixon (born 7 August 1967) is a British billionaire businessman, the co-founder of and former deputy chairman of Moneysupermarket.com.

 Early life

-Nixon was born in Stamford, Lincolnshire in 1967.
-He was educated at St Richard Gwyn Catholic High School in Flint, followed by the University of Nottingham, but dropped out because he found his accountancy degree "boring".
+Nixon was born in Stamford, Lincolnshire, on 7 August 1967.
+He spent the early part of his childhood moving frequently due to his father's Royal Air Force assignments.
+At the age of seven, he returned to England after four years in Germany, having never attended school.
+He was then educated at St Richard Gwyn Catholic High School in Flint, followed by the University of Nottingham, but dropped out because he found his accountancy degree "boring".

 Career

 Moneysupermarket was established in 1993 by Nixon, at the time a student at the University of Nottingham, and Duncan Cameron as a provider of off-line mortgage information to independent financial advisors under the name Mortgage 2000. and in 1999 launched moneysupermarket.com providing on-line mortgage information.
 Since then the business has been developed to provide credit card and personal loan information.
 Nixon is currently the second largest shareholder in the company, behind Capital Group.

 In December 2015, The Guardian reported that his next share sale, on which he avoided British capital gains tax at 28% having moved to Jersey in 2013, would make him a billionaire.
 In 2016 Nixon sold his remaining 6.9% stake for £124m.

 Nixon runs an international luxury holiday rental website, Simon Escapes, offering holiday homes in some of his favourite destinations.

 Nixon has said that backing fast-growing businesses helped him become a billionaire.
 He has invested over £100m into startups including organic food and drink website The Food Market and Kabbee, a price comparison and booking app for London minicabs.